1976 Portuguese legislative election: Ongoing Revolutionary Process

-The previous elections, held on April 25, 1975, elected a new assembly to write a new Constitution.
+The previous election, held on 25 April 1975, elected a constituent assembly to write a new Constitution.
 The election results gave the two main moderate parties (PS and PPD) a clear majority in Parliament, with almost 38 percent for the PS and more than 26 percent for the PPD.
-The PCP achieved a weak result, just 12.5 percent, while the CDS polled ahead of the MDP.
+The PCP achieved a weak result, just 12.5 percent, while CDS polled ahead of MDP/CDE.
 The election results started a conflict of legitimacy between parties, the Armed Forces Movement and the Revolutionary Council.
-It was the start of the Ongoing Revolutionary Process, which culminated in the Hot Summer of 1975.
+The Ongoing Revolutionary Process was in full swing, which culminated in the Hot Summer of 1975.

-On May 1, 1975, the PS and the PCP held separate rallies and some violent clashes occurred between PS and PCP supporters.
-A few days later, in what was called "The República case", far-left supporters invaded the headquarters of República newspaper.
-The reason was a strike by the typographers and other workers, many close to the far-left UDP, accusing the editorial board of being too aligned with the PS.
-The case drew widespread international attention, and the PS started a full blown attack against the PCP and Prime Minister Vasco Gonçalves' government.
+On 1 May 1975, the PS and the PCP held separate rallies and some violent clashes occurred between their supporters.
+A few days later, in what was called "the República case", far-left supporters invaded the headquarters of República newspaper.
+The reason was a strike by typographers and other workers, many close to the far-left UDP, accusing the editorial board of being too aligned with the PS.
+The case drew widespread international attention, and the PS started a full blown attack against the Communists and prime minister Vasco Gonçalves' government.

-Positions become extreme as Vasco Gonçalves led the Ongoing Revolutionary Process.
-He started facing big opposition from the so-called "reactionaries" (the Catholic Church, groups close to the former Estado Novo regime and, unofficially, from the PS, PPD and CDS.), therefore, Vasco Gonçalves continued and forced his Democratic socialism policies with the nationalization of huge parts of the Portuguese economy.
+Positions become extreme as Vasco Gonçalves led the Ongoing Revolutionary Process, facing big opposition from the so-called "reactionaries" (the Catholic Church, groups close to the former Estado Novo regime and, unofficially, from the PS, PPD and CDS), by imposing his democratic socialism policies, mainly the nationalization of huge parts of the Portuguese economy.